PranavAS22/PranavAS22/README.md

 ## Hi there 👋

+Pranav A.S
+Currently a Student in Digital Universty Kerala, learning Blockchain Technology.

 <!--
 **PranavAS22/PranavAS22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.